Rep. Omar fundraising off GOP effort to strip her from committee assignments

 Prior to her election in 2020 to a red northwest Georgia district, Greene was already under scrutiny for her past support of QAnon conspiracies, for suggesting that Muslims don't belong in government and for trying to get Omar, D-Minn., and Rep. Rashida Tlaib, D-Mich., both Muslims, to retake their congressional oaths on a Bible.
 Greene said she's moved on from QAnon during an interview with Fox News in August, saying "I decided that I would choose another path."

-Democrats have called on House Minority Leader Kevin McCarthy, D-Calif., to strip Greene from her Education Committee assignment, especially given her past statements on the Parkland school shooting, but they are prepared to vote on a House resolution Thursday to force Greene off if McCarthy doesn't act.
+Democrats have called on House Minority Leader Kevin McCarthy, R-Calif., to strip Greene from her Education Committee assignment, especially given her past statements on the Parkland school shooting, but they are prepared to vote on a House resolution Thursday to force Greene off if McCarthy doesn't act.

 "Kevin McCarthy should handle this problem because Marjorie Taylor Greene is totally out of control," Democratic Caucus Chairman Rep. Hakeem Jeffries, D-N.Y., said Wednesday.